 What happens when you transplant a racial legal system from the 10th century into a modern industrial superpower?
 Let's ask the National Socialists.

-It all starts with the Nazi's long-running hatred of Roman law.
-According to Nazi legal theory, Roman law is a materialistic, decadent law produced by the Jews to defraud the German people.
-In Hitler's 25 point plan for the NDSAP in 1920, for example, he expressed the following complaint:
+The first thing they will tell you is that Roman law is materialistic and degenerate.
+According to Nazi legal theory, Roman law is a tool used by the Jews to defraud the German people.
+In Hitler's 25 point plan for the NDSAP in 1920, for example, he made the following demand:

 19. We demand the replacement of Roman law, which serves a materialistic world order, by German common law.